Cut Resistant PPE In The Global Glass Industry

 About the Author

-Company CEO Robert Kaiser is renowned expert in the prevention of workplace violence related injuries, and also author of NEVER A VICTIM - A Comprehensive Guide to Women's Safety.
-He founded CutPRO® in 2016 to reduce and mitigate the risk of accidental cut injuries and loss of life within both the sheet metal and flat glass industry.
+Founder and company CEO Robert Kaiser is renowned expert in the prevention of workplace violence related injuries, and also author of "NEVER A VICTIM - The Definitive Guide to Women's Safety".